Auxiliary Volunteer Services & Citizen Corps

-The Grants Pass Department of Public Safety augments its service capabilities with a wide contingency of volunteers.
-Public Safety has utilized volunteers for many years.
+The Grants Pass Police Department augments its service capabilities with a wide contingency of volunteers. the department has utilized volunteers for many years.
 However, over the past 13 years, the department organized an entire unit of volunteers who answer a variety of needs.

 About Auxiliary Volunteers

 If you want to know more about this program and how it functions, download the Volunteers in Policing Manual (PDF).
-Interested persons may apply by contacting Officer Lesley Donaghy via email or by downloading an Auxiliary Application (PDF) and submitting it to Officer Donaghy.
+Interested persons may apply by contacting Officer Ken Frownfelter via email or by downloading an Auxiliary Application (PDF) and submitting it to Officer Frownfelter.

 Citizen Emergency Response Team (CERT)

-In addition to those volunteers who have signed up to be auxiliary members with the Grants Pass Department of Public Safety, the department has also established a strong relationship with the Citizen Emergency Response Team of Josephine County.
+In addition to those volunteers who have signed up to be auxiliary members of the Grants Pass Police Department, the department has also established a strong relationship with the Citizen Emergency Response Team of Josephine County.

 CERT, a component of Citizen Corps, also makes available to families the Family Emergency Preparedness Handbook (PDF) which details how to build a 72-hour kit and more.
 These handbooks are available at the courthouse or any Sheriff's Substation.

 Emergency response volunteer organizations within the City of Grants Pass and Josephine County include (but are not limited to):